 Too many children facing ‘unorthodox’ schooling since pandemic, Ofsted boss says

-Part-time timetables are being more readily offered to pupils in England, Sir Martyn Oliver said.
+Using part-time timetables for pupils as a long-term solution is ‘unacceptable’, Sir Martyn Oliver said.

 Your support helps us to tell the story